 Our study is the first of its kind to:

-- Enroll participants as young as 55 years old who are at risk of developing symptoms of Alzheimer’s disease as they get older.
+- Enroll participants as young as 55 years old who are at risk of developing symptoms of Alzheimer’s disease as they get older; and

-- Use a personalized medicine approach, tailoring dose levels of the investigational treatment to study participants’ brain amyloid levels.
+- Use an approach that tailors dose levels of the investigational treatment to study participants’ brain amyloid levels; and

-- Test a medication that has been shown to lower brain amyloid in people with symptoms of Alzheimer’s.
+- Test an investigational treatment that has been shown to lower brain amyloid in people with symptoms of Alzheimer’s.

 Learn if you or someone you know is eligible to join the study and help us get AHEAD of Alzheimer's disease.

-The AHEAD Study needs your help breaking new ground in the field of Alzheimer’s research
+The AHEAD Study needs your help breaking new ground in the field of Alzheimer’s disease research.